mmusthafapt/oi-task-1/solution.md

 - Horizontal Pod Autoscaler
 - Pod Disruption Budget

-Assuming the container images for the frontend and backend service have been developed already, we can create kubernetes deployment resources for frontend and backaend.
+Assuming the container images for the frontend and backend service have been developed already, frontend and backend microservices can be run as kubernetes *deployment* with multiple replicas.

+*HPA* can be used for ensuring autoscaling of pods according to the cpu/memory/traffic usage.

+*PDB*s can also be implemented to make sure there are no downtime incase of an upgrade or rollout.

+These microservices can be deployed on nodes in the same nodegroup, *nodeSelectors* can be used to achieve this.

+Kubernetes *service* of type *ClusterIP* can be used to expose the frontend and backend microservices.

+An *Ingress* objecr can be created listening to the  frontend clusterIP service.
+SSL is terminated at the ingress level.

 There are two possible approaches for Postgres DB.
 We can either utilize the AWS RDS for postgresql if we are deploying it on the cloud environment or deploy postgresql as a statefulset inside Kubernetes if you are looking for more control over db.

 Terraform can be used for the automation of RDS deployment and configuration.
-An example configuration shows here.
+An example configuration shows [here](src/postgres/aws-rds.tf).

 PostgreSQL can be deployed in kubernetes as a statefulset with required storage provided by PVC.
-A sample is shown here.
+A sample is shown [here](src/postgres/postgres-sts.yaml).

 ## Automate the microservices deployment
 Packaging all the microservices with **helm** eases the deployment and management of microservices with related components.
 A sampple helm package has is shown in src/helm.
 Create helm packages for frontend, backend and Database application.

 Note: There are popular third party helm packages available For PostgreSQL database like **Bitnami/Posgresql**.
 Using these packages avoid the complexity upto a certain level.

 Automation of the microservices deployment can be achieved using GitOps with **ArgoCD** or similar tools.
 ArgoCD is a more mature GitOps tool with self healing, multi-cluster support and a rich web ui.
 It support Helm, Kustomize, jsonnet and plain YAML.

-- Install the ArgoCD on the kubernetes cluster with helm https://github.com/argoproj/   argo-helm/tree/main/charts/argo-cd
+- Install the ArgoCD on a kubernetes cluster with helm https://github.com/argoproj/   argo-helm/tree/main/charts/argo-cd
 - Add an *ApplicationSet* for Frontend, backend and DB applications.
 An example is available in src/Argo/example-applicationset.yaml
 - Create applicatoinsets for backend and database applications as well.

+Secrets and confidential information can be securely handle with the help of Hashicorp Vault/ AWS Secret manager.
+Hashicorp vault can be inside or outside the kubernetes cluster.
+In both cases we need to integrate it with the kubernetes cluster where microservices run.

 ## Release life cycle
 1. **Development:**